gitbls/pistrong/CertDetails.md

 * **p12** - User/device Certs
 * **x509crl** - Revoked Cert list

-`pistrong makeca` creates a CA named *strongSwan*.
+`pistrong makeca` with no CA name specified creates a CA named *strongSwan*.
 If additional CAs are created, specify the CA name with --cacert.
 CA Cert names are of the form *caname*CACert.
 For example, the Cert name for the default CA is strongSwanCACert.

+If you are using multiple CAs, you must use --cacert on the add, showca, and makevpncert commands to ensure that your additions are added to the correct CA.

 ## VPN Cert